celxl/cache-helper/README.md

 //the example is using promises to make it more realistic
 ```

-The goal of InMemoryCache library is to simplify those steps providing less verbose way to handle the caching and a ready to use class.
+The goal of cache-helper library is to simplify those steps providing less verbose way to handle the caching and a ready to use class.
 So better than explain lets just see the same example.
 ```
-//import InMemoryCache
+//import
-import { getCacheInstance } from 'inmemory-cache' ;
+import { getCacheInstance } from 'cache-helper' ;

 //initialize cache
-const cache = getCacheInstance({
+const cache = await getCacheInstance({
+    type: 'in-memory' // for memory cache
     cacheEnable: true, // making cache enable
     cacheTtl: 60 // expiration time for 60 seconds
   });